DeveLooped-INC/gChat/docs/USER_GUIDE.md

 4. The system will construct the Master-Slave IP links over the LAN automatically.
 5. It will install gChat to those devices, generate `.env` configuration files, and setup `pm2` autostart system services so they reboot autonomously.

-### Mobile Mode (Android/Termux)
+### Mobile Mode — Standalone (Android/Termux)
-1. Run `npm install` and then `npm start` in your Termux terminal.
+For running gChat as a full node on your phone:
+1. In Termux: `pkg update && pkg install nodejs git tor`
+2.  `git clone ... && cd gChat && npm install && npm start`
-2. The script will attempt to launch your Android browser automatically.
+3. The script will attempt to launch your Android browser automatically.
-3. If it doesn't open, manually open Chrome or Firefox and go to `http://localhost:3000`.
+4. If it doesn't open, manually go to `http://localhost:3000`.
-4.  **Do not close the Termux app**, as this runs the Tor process.
+5.  **Do not close the Termux app**, as this runs the Tor process.

+> **Note**: Native dependencies (`sqlite3`, `ssh2`) are optional and skipped on Termux.
+The database uses a pure-JS JSON fallback.

+### Mobile Mode — Frontend-Only (Link to Existing Node)
+If you have a gChat Master already running on your network (desktop, Pi, etc.), you can link your phone as a lightweight frontend:
+1. In Termux: `pkg update && pkg install nodejs git`
+2.  `git clone ... && cd gChat && npm install`
+3. Create `.env`: `echo "NODE_ROLE=SLAVE_FRONTEND" > .env`
+4. Run `npm start` → open `http://localhost:3000`.
+5. On the onboarding screen, tap **"Link to Existing Node"**.
+6. On your Master node, go to **Settings → Node QR** and display the QR code.
+7. Scan it with your phone, enter your **12-word secret phrase**, and connect.

+> Both devices must be on the **same WiFi** for LAN linking.
+The Node QR also includes the private admin onion address for future Tor-based connections.

 ## 3. Initialization
 When you first launch gChat, you will see a terminal-like initialization screen.

+### Full Node (Desktop / Standalone Mobile)
 1. Click **"Initialize Node"**.
 2. Wait for "Tor Bootstrapped 100%".
 3. Enter a **Display Name** and a **Username**.
 4. Click **"Launch gChat"**.

+### Frontend-Only (Linked Mobile)
+If you set `NODE_ROLE=SLAVE_FRONTEND`, the Tor bootstrap step is skipped:
+1. Tap **"Link to Existing Node"** on the onboarding menu.
+2. Scan the **Node QR** from your Master's Settings page.
+3. Enter your **12-word seed phrase** to verify your identity.
+4. The app connects to your Master over LAN and loads your profile.

 ## 4. The Feed & Gossip
 The feed is where you see updates from the mesh network.